Soil Start Farm

-Upon entering the Compost Learning Center, you will encounter a warm welcome from a patch of herbaceous plants.
+Upon entering the Compost Learning Center, you will encounter a warm welcome from a patch of herbaceous and plants.

 We have constructed a 10’L x 10’W x 16’H greenhouse (that doubles as a chicken tractor) for starting plants from seed and growing microgreens (baby salad).

 Support Soil Start Farm